Lestijärvi: Demographics

+The three main villages of the municipality are Lestijärven kirkonkylä, Syri and Yli-Lesti.

 This small, isolated rural area suffers from depopulation as in many other similar parts of Finland.
 The local community provide a subsidy of €1,000 p.a. to families who have a child and stay in the community.
 Other areas of Finland have similar schemes, such as providing very cheap land.
 After several years, the subsidy seems to be increasing the number of children in the community.